Publications by authors named "Ronald Weigel"

 View Article and Find Full Text PDF

 The mismatch repair (MMR) pathway is known as a tumor suppressive pathway and genes involved in MMR are commonly mutated in hereditary colorectal or other cancer types.
-However, the function of MMR genes/proteins in breast cancer progression and metastasis are largely unknown.
+However, the function of MMR genes/proteins in breast cancer progression and metastasis are largely undefined.
 We found that MSH2, but not MLH1, is highly enriched in basal-like breast cancer (BLBC) and that its protein expression is inversely correlated with overall survival time (OS).

 View Article and Find Full Text PDF